mitmelon/violet/README.md

 ## Project Solution And Functionalities

-I am developing Violet to perform the followings so as to reduce all the highlighted problems and cost and its going to be 100% opensource and free to everybody, organizations and comapanies.
+I am developing Violet to perform the followings so as to reduce all the highlighted problems and cost and its going to be 100% opensource and free to everybody, organizations and companies of any size.

 - Blocks phishing attacks even before it happens
 - Excalate legitmate spam emails to main inbox after successful thorough scans.